Scoiatael85/simpleResume/links/mapProject/README.md

 This is a map using the Google.map.api to allow you to plan a trip to visit various brweries around NE and get back home.

+### Opening the App:
+Assuming you either opened a zipfile or forked a repo from github, you may open the app simply by double clicking on the file named index.html.
+The file may also be found at www.daelric.com/links/mapProject/index.html (visit www.daelric.com and click on the link titled Brew Tour)

 ### Map:
 Immediately when the map loads up, it'll be centered on NE.
 You'll se 20 beer mugs DROP from the sky and land atop the breweries.
 You may click directly on one of these markers and have two things happen.
 1) the map will center on the sleceted brewery and zoom in a considerable bit.
 2) the marker will have an informative infoWindow pop open to give you some details.